-Several international standards refer to the right of minorities to participation, including the United Nations Declaration on the Rights of Minorities of 1992 and the Council of Europe's Framework Convention for the Protection of National Minorities which entered into force in 1998.
-In 1999 the High Commissioner on National Minorities of the Organization for Security and Cooperation in Europe published the Lund Recommendations on the Effective Participation of National Minorities in Public Life.
+Several international standards refer to the right of minorities to participation, including the United Nations Declaration on Minorities of 1992 and the Council of Europe's Framework Convention for the Protection of National Minorities which entered into force in 1998.
+Important international meetings have taken place, and public statements been issued, on the subject, mainly in Europe.
+These have included most notably the Organization for Security and Cooperation in Europe Conference on Governance and Participation: Integrating Diversity, held in Locarno, Switzerland, in 1998, and the follow-up Lund Recommendations on the Effective Participation of National Minorities in Public Life, published by the OSCE's High Commissioner for National Minorities in 1999.

-This report, Public Participation and Minorities, first published in 2001, provides both legal justification and practical guidance.
-It is written by a leading constitutional lawyer, Professor Yash Ghai, who has brought to his task a lifetime of distinguished scholarship and practical service in the design of constitutional and political arrangements that will allow minorities and indigenous peoples to play an active part in public life.
+With the above considerations in mind, MRG has commissioned this new thematic Report on Public Participation and Minorities by a leading constitutional lawyer Professor Yash Ghai.
+Professor Ghai has brought to his task a lifetime of distinguished scholarship and practical service in the designing of constitutional and political arrangements that will allow minorities and indigenous peoples to play an active part in public life.

-The report enhances our understanding of the range of devices that have been, or can be, used to provide for participation, and it demonstrates that, while difference and diversity must be recognized, at the same time integration or mutual accommodation between minority and majority is equally important.
-Perhaps the most difficult question of all, tackled in this report, is how best to provide for minority and indigenous participation without undermining the common values and loyalties that are essential to a cohesive society.
+Public Participation and Minorities shows clearly why the participation of minorities is both important and complex.
+It enhances our understanding of the range of devices that have been, or can be, used to provide for participation.
+And it demonstrates that, while difference and diversity must be recognized, at the same time integration or mutual accommodation between minority and majority is equally important.
+Perhaps the most difficult question of all, tackled in this Report, is how best to provide for minority and indigenous participation without undermining the common values and loyalties that are essential to a cohesive society.
 Skilfully illuminating such constitutional and political concepts as power sharing, autonomy and self-determination, the text discusses some of the most revealing experiences of constitutional and political provision for minorities and indigenous peoples in modern times.
-Among the examples given are Bosnia and Herzegovina, Canada, Cyprus, Fiji, India, New Zealand, Northern Ireland and South Africa.
-With such a diverse range of cases, the report wisely concludes that there can be no universally applied formula to secure participation.
+Among the examples given are Bosnia-Herzegovina, Canada, Cyprus, Fiji, India, New Zealand, Northern Ireland and South Africa.
+With such a diverse range of cases, the Report wisely concludes that there can be no universally applied formula to secure participation.
 Appropriate solutions have to be found from within the society in question rather than being imposed from outside.